Russian web trolls boo Biden, often boost Gabbard, report finds

 WASHINGTON — Among Democrats running for president, Tulsi Gabbard is popular with Russian propagandists, while Joe Biden draws the most criticism, according to a new analysis.

-References to Biden, by contrast, were 3 percent favorable and 53 percent unfavorable.
+References to the former vice president, by contrast, were 3 percent favorable and 53 percent unfavorable.
 The rest were neutral.

-For Russia thus far, Biden is to 2020 what Hilary Clinton was to 2016, the researchers found.
+For Russia thus far, Biden is to 2020 what Hillary Clinton was to 2016, the researchers found.

 "When I watched Russian state-sponsored content and social media trolling headed into election 2016, it was overwhelmingly negative toward Hillary Clinton.
 The same could be said today of former Vice President Biden," said Clint Watts, a former FBI agent and NBC News contributor who led the effort.

-For its report, the non-partisan Foreign Policy Research Institute's (FPRI) Foreign Influence Election 2020 Project assembled a research team to analyze what Kremlin state-sponsored news outlets say about the 2020 U.S. election and the presidential candidates.
+For its report, the nonpartisan Foreign Policy Research Institute's Foreign Influence Election 2020 Project assembled a research team to analyze what Kremlin state-sponsored news outlets say about the 2020 U.S. election and the presidential candidates.

-The team analyzed 1,711 Russia Today (RT) and Sputnik News articles from January 1 to November 10, 2019 that pertained to the 2020 presidential election, including 705 RT stories and 1,006 Sputnik News stories.
+The team analyzed Russia Today and Sputnik News articles from Jan.
+1 to Nov.
+10, 2019 that pertained to the 2020 presidential election, including 705 RT stories and 1,006 Sputnik News stories.

 Those 1,711 stories hosted 2,772 mentions of either the president, Republican candidates or Democratic candidates for president in 2020.